CastlegateHOA/GoverningDocs/Documents/Rules and Regulations.md

 The Board of Directors will generally not consider waiver of late fees, lien fees, attorneys’ fees, or other collection costs incurred on an account where the assessments were not paid in accordance with the Assessment Collection Policy through no fault of the Association or its Agent(s).
 However, the Board of Directors retains full discretion to make business decisions concerning the collectability of accounts and their compromise or settlement.

-## CONSENT TO ACTION

-BY THE BOARD OF DIRECTORS

-CASTLEGATE COMMUNITY ASSOCIATION

-c/o AAM, LLC

-1600 W. Broadway Rd., Ste 200

-Tempe, AZ 85282

-(602) 957-9191

-ASSESSMENT COLLECTION POLICY

-The undersigned, constituting a majority of the members of the Board of Directors of Castlegate Community Association, an Arizona nonprofit corporation, hereby take the following actions at a duly called meeting of the Board held on May 26, 2021.

-RESOLVED, that the Board of Directors hereby approves the attached Assessment Collection Policy for Castlegate Community Association.

-FURTHER RESOLVED, that the Board of Directors hereby instructs the managing agent to notify all Owners of the implementation of the Assessment

-Collection Policy effective as of July 1, 2021.

-IN WITNESS WHEREOF, the undersigned have executed this consent as of this 26th day of May, 2021.

-Alison Garshak
-President and Director, Castlegate Community Association

 ## Transfer Fee

 The undersigned, representing a majority of the members of the Board of Directors of Castlegate Community Association, an Arizona non-profit corporation, hereby take the following actions at a duly called meeting of the Board held on January 25, 2021.